 Medicare wants to make sure qualified, experienced radiologists are serving Medicare patients.
-As a result, Medicare required that any radiologist involved with lung cancer screening for Medicare patients:
+As a result, Medicare requires that any radiologist involved with lung cancer screening for Medicare patients:

-- Be certified or eligible to be certified with the American Board of Radiology or an equivalent organization
+- Be certified or eligible to be certified by the American Board of Radiology or an equivalent organization

 - Have documented training in diagnostic radiology and radiation safety

 - Have significant recent (within the past 3-years) experience in reading and interpreting CT scans for possible lung cancer